ratioSolver/COCO/README.md

 ### The Application

-Create your application class that inherits from `coco::coco_core` and pass the database to the base class constructor.
+Implement your application class that inherits from `coco::coco_core` and pass the database to the base class constructor.

 ```cpp
 #include "coco_core.h"